James Rimmer (Principal Investigator)

 Laurie Malone, PhD, FACSM, FIFAPA is an Exercise Scientist for the UAB/Lakeshore Research Collaborative.
 Dr. Malone’s research utilizes a multi-disciplinary approach to examine the impact of physical activity and sport on the lives of persons with disability across the lifespan.
 Dr. Malone has published several book chapters and numerous articles in peer-reviewed journals including Medicine and Science in Sports and Exercise, Adapted Physical Activity Quarterly, Journal of Sports Sciences, Disability and Rehabilitation, Journal of Physical Activity and Health, Journal of Rehabilitation Research and Development, and the Games for Health Journal.
 She regularly presents at National and International scientific conferences and her current professional affiliations and activities include reviewing for several journals, Secretary for the North American Federation of Adapted Physical Activity, and founding member of International Network for the Advancement of Paralympic Sport through Science.
 Dr. Malone teaches courses in adapted physical activity and kinesiology for the School of Human Studies at UAB.
 Recent awards received by Dr. Malone include nomination as a Fellow for the American College of Sports Medicine and the International Federation of Adapted Physical Activity.

-Dr. Mehta is an Assistant Professor in the Department of Health Services Administration and an associate scientist with the Nutrition Obesity Research Center.
+Dr. Mehta is an Associate Professor in the Department of Health Services Administration and an associate scientist with the Nutrition Obesity Research Center.
 He also directs and leads the statistical analysis and design of the UAB/Lakeshore Research collaborative in the area of disability and rehabilitation sciences.
 Dr. Mehta’s interests lie in aggregating and integrating silos of genomic, epidemiological and administrative data, to investigate interesting scientific questions, through novel applications of statistical methods and computing platforms.
 He is especially interested in pursuing scientific inquiry in topics related to obesity, longevity, disability, rehabilitation and health policy and interventions.

 Dr. Mehta completed his doctoral degree in Biostatistics at the University of Alabama at Birmingham (UAB) in 2013.
 His dissertation involved evaluating methodological and empirical issues in evaluating the apparent decline in obesity-mortality association over calendar time.
 He has worked as a full-time computing professional, biostatistician and data scientist at the School of Public Health, UAB for 8+ years.
 During this time, he has led and collaborated in a variety of health-related analytic projects including obesity-related epidemiological studies and a variety of genomic projects.
 His responsibilities included managing and conducting data analyses and methodology development projects, provide sound high performance computing and software engineering support, and author manuscripts as well as grant progress reports.
 Dr. Mehta also has a M.S. degree in Electrical Engineering (2004) from the University of Alabama at Birmingham (UAB) with a specialization in software engineering and data mining.
 His thesis topic was about evaluating the stability of clustering algorithms when applied to high dimensional microarray data.